 A Sense of Direction

-During the Greek Civil War that occurred after the Second World War, many children and people had to flee Greece from the affected areas.
-Some of them were placed into former communist/socialist countries such as Poland, Hungary, Czechoslovakia, Romania or Eastern Germany.
-Former Czechoslovakia accepted almost 13,000 Greek Civil War refugees.
-No one had the knowledge of how long they would have to remain in the country.
+During the Greek Civil War (1946-1949), many individuals fled Greece from the affected areas.
+Thousands of children were placed into former communist/socialist countries such as Poland, Hungary, Czechoslovakia, Romania or Eastern Germany.

 Czech Republic / April 2019 - Ongoing